-In the context of the anisotropic $p$-Laplacian operator (\ref{Eq:APYZ}), this framework not only subsumes the anisotropic Laplacian but also extends to encompass both the $p$-Laplacian and the classical Laplacian operators.
-Within the scope of $L_q$-Minkowski problem of anisotropic $p$-torsional rigidity (\ref{Eq:LQAMW}), when $q=1$, the problem reduces to the Minkowski problem of anisotropic $p$-torsional rigidity, which has been studied by Li \cite{LCHAO2025}.
-When $q=0$, the problem transforms into the log-Minkowski problem of anisotropic $p$-torsional rigidity \cite{LCHAO2025}.
-Moreover, when $F(\xi) = \sum_k|\xi_k|$, is exactly $L_q$-Minkowski problem of $p$-torsional rigidity (see \cite{CZZW2024,SXZ2021}).
-Meanehile, when $F(\xi) = \sum_k|\xi_k|$ and $p=2$, we encounter the $L_q$-Minkowski problem of torsional rigidity (see \cite{CHD2020,HJR2021}), if $q=1$, $p=2$ and $F(\xi) = \sum_k|\xi_k|$, the problem simplifies to the most classical Minkowski problem of torsional rigidity \cite{COA2005,CAM2010}.
-For further exploration of the research on the Minkowski problem of torsional rigidity, refer to references \cite{HJR2024,HJR20241,HJRM2022,HSX2018,LNYZ2020,SXZ2021,ZXZP2024}
+Within the framework of the anisotropic $p$-Laplacian operator (\ref{Eq:APYZ}), this formulation unifies and generalizes several fundamental differential operators: specifically, it encompasses the anisotropic Laplacian, the isotropic $p$-Laplacian and the classical (i.e., linear) Laplacian as special cases.
+Regarding the $L_q$-Minkowski problem for anisotropic $p$-torsional rigidity (\ref{Eq:LQAMW}), the case $q = 1$ corresponds to the Minkowski problem for anisotropic $p$-torsional rigidity which has been studied by Li \cite{LCHAO2025}.
+When $q=0$, the problem transforms into the log-Minkowski problem of the anisotropic $p$-torsional rigidity \cite{LCHAO2025}.
+Moreover, when $F(\xi) = \sum_k|\xi_k|$, is exactly the $L_q$-Minkowski problem of the $p$-torsional rigidity (see \cite{CZZW2024,SXZ2021}).
+Meanehile, when $F(\xi) = \sum_k|\xi_k|$ and $p=2$, we encounter the $L_q$-Minkowski problem of the torsional rigidity (see \cite{CHD2020,HJR2021}).
+If $q=1$, $p=2$ and $F(\xi) = \sum_k|\xi_k|$, the problem simplifies to the most classical Minkowski problem of torsional rigidity \cite{COA2005,CAM2010}.
+In the specific case where $q=0$, $p=2$ and $F(\xi) = \sum_k|\xi_k|$, the log-Minkowski problem of torsional rigidity was investigated by Langharst and Ulivelli \cite{LAU2024} for the origin-symmetric convex bodies.
+Subsequently, Hu \cite{HJR20241} extended the result of Langharst and Ulivelli \cite{LAU2024} to the setting without symmetry assumptions.
+Recently, Zhao and Zhao \cite{ZXZP20261,ZXZP2026} researched the Orlicz–Minkowski problem for the $q$-torsional rigidity and the $p$-th dual Minkowski problem for the $k$-torsional rigidity corresponding to a $k$-Hessian equation via a curvature flow approach.
+For further exploration of the research on the Minkowski problem of the torsional rigidity, refer to references \cite{HJR2024,HJRM2022,HSX2018,LNYZ2020,SXZ2021}.

-Firstly, the existence of the $L_q$-Minkowski problem of anisotropic $p$-torsional rigidity with $q>1$ is established by the variational methods.
+Firstly, the existence of the $L_q$-Minkowski problem of the anisotropic $p$-torsional rigidity with $q>1$ is established.

-\begin{theorem} Let $1<p<\infty$, $1<q\neq \frac{p}{p-1}+n$ and $\mu$ be a nonzero finite Borel measure on $\mathbb{S}^{n-1}$ that is not concentrated in any closed hemisphere, then there exists a convex body $K \in \mathscr{K}_o^n$ such that
+\begin{theorem} Let $1<p<\infty$, $1<q\neq n+\frac{p}{p-1}$ and $\mu$ be a nonzero finite Borel measure on $\mathbb{S}^{n-1}$ that is not concentrated in any closed hemisphere, then there exists a convex body $K \in \mathscr{K}_o^n$ such that

 \end{theorem}